franklinnunes/Pipeline-for-scRNA-seq-and-Spatial-Transcriptomics-in-R/README.md

 # Pipeline-for-scRNA-seq-and-Spatial-Transcriptomics-in-R

-Single-Cell and Spatial Transcriptomics Analysis Pipeline This pipeline was developed during the “Gaúcha School of Bioinformatics” in July 2025.
+* This pipeline was developed during the “Gaúcha School of Bioinformatics” in July 2025.

-All credits for Carolina Saibro-Girardi
+* All credits for Carolina Saibro-Girardi

+# Single-Cell and Spatial Transcriptomics Analysis Pipeline
 1. Overview

 This repository provides a comprehensive R-based pipeline for the analysis of single-cell RNA sequencing (scRNA-seq) and spatial transcriptomics data.
 The workflow starts from raw data processing and guides the user through quality control, normalization, clustering, differential expression analysis, and cell type annotation.